 ICREPs is the International Confederation for Registers of Exercise Professionals, it is the global body for REPs registers around the world.
 There is now a REPS register and member of ICREPs in UK, Australia, New Zealand, South Africa, UAE, Ireland, Canada and United States.
 ICREPs applied a strict criteria to REPs UAE to be able to join and provides both a forum to share good practice in registration and allow international portability between registers.
-REPs UAE is a full member of ICREPs and attends their Board meetings.
+REPs UAE is a full member of ICREPs and attends their annual Board meetings.

 What is CPD?

 It is important for exercise professionals to keep their skills and knowledge up to date.
 Continuing Professional Development – CPD – is about exercise professionals doing extra courses, attending workshops or conferences or taking part in other activities, which increase their skills base.
 REPs members are expected to do approximately 20 hours of CPD activities over a two year period and to log their CPD “points” where in most cases one point is equal to one hour of learning.